IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ansible.builtin.command:

-cmd: "$HOME/vm/scripts/lab-startup.py {{ lab_config_path }}"
+cmd: "$HOME/vm/scripts/lab-startup.py --json {{ lab_config_path }}"

 chdir: "{{ lab_path }}"